 Each director has the right to cast one vote and may be represented at a meeting of the Board of Directors by a fellow director.
 The Board of Directors may pass resolutions only if a quorum of four directors, including our Chief Executive Officer and the Chairman, or, in his absence, the Vice Chairman, are present at the meeting.
 Resolutions must be passed by a majority of the votes cast.
-If there is a tie, the matter will be decided by the Chairman of our Board of Directors may be passed in writing by a majority of the directors in office.
+If there is a tie, the matter will be decided by the Chairman of our Board of Directors, or in his absence, the Vice Chairman.
+Subject to Dutch law, resolutions of the Board of Directors may be passed in writing by a majority of the directors in office.
 Pursuant to Dutch laws and the Board Rules, a director may not participate in discussions or the decision making process on a transaction or subject in relation to which he or she has a conflict of interest with us.
 Resolutions to enter into such transactions must be approved by our Board of Directors, excluding such interested director or directors.